NanoCommons/dmp/DMP.md

 18. <a name="ref18" />Borghi, J.A., et al., Support Your Data: A Research Data Management Guide for Researchers.
 Research Ideas and Outcomes, 2018.
 4.
 19. <a name="ref19" />Mannheimer, S. Toward a Better Data Management Plan: The Impact of DMPs on Grant Funded Research Practices.
 Journal of eScience Librarianship.
 2018.
 7(3).
+20. <a name="ref20" />Wimalaratne, S.M., et al., Uniform resolution of compact identifiers for biomedical data.
+Scientific Data, 2018.
+5:180029.
+21. <a name="ref21" />Van Rijn, J., et al., European Registry of Materials: global, unique identifiers for (undisclosed) nanomaterials.
+Journal of Cheminformatics, 2022.
+14:57.
+22. <a name="ref22" />Lynch, I., et al., Can an InChI for Nano Address the Need for a Simplified Representation of Complex Nanomaterials across Experimental and Nanoinformatics Studies?
+Nanomateirals, 2020.
+10(12):2493.